stevenrobertson/sd-docs/report/flame_algorithm.md

     \end{vmatrix}
     \end{displaymath}

-3. The term **contraction mapping** refers to a mapping which maps two points closer together.
+3. The term **contraction mapping** refers to a mapping which maps two points closer together[@Conrad2010].
 The distance between these points is uniformly shrunk.
-This contraction will be seen when performing the classic Sierpinski Triangle problem.[4]
+This contraction will be seen when performing the classic Sierpinski Triangle problem .
 The properties above can be proved by the Contraction Mapping Theorem and because of this proves the convergence of the linear iterated function system presented in this section.

 ###Chaos Game
 \label{chaosgamesection}